 1. Visiting the Imperial Palace

-From 1331 to 1869 it was the residence of the emperors of Japan during the Meiji Restoration period the emperor decided to move to the Imperial Palace in Tokyo.
-The Imperial Palace is in the center of the city.
-The visit is outside, if you want to enter the gardens and inside the buildings you have to make an appointment here.
+From 1331 to 1869, it was the residence of the emperors of Japan until the Meiji Restoration period, when the emperor decided to move to the Imperial Palace in Tokyo.
+This elegant complex reflects traditional Japanese architecture and imperial history.

 2. A walk around Nijo Castle

-Nijo Castle, built in the sixteenth century, was the residence of the Tokugawa shoguns, who at that time had the military and political power of the country, while the emperor had merely a spiritual and religious power.
 It is located in the center, near the Imperial Palace.
-You can visit the interior of the buildings and gardens.
-The entrance fee is 600 yen for adults and 350 yen for children.
+You can visit the interior of the buildings and the gardens.
+The entrance costs 600 yen for adults and 350 yen for children.
+Inside Nijo Castle, you can enjoy:

 3. A quick visit to Kinkaku-ji Temple (Golden Pavilion)

-Also known as the Golden Pavilion, it was built in 1397 as a resting place for the shogun of the time.
+Also called the Golden Pavilion, it was built in 1397 as a resting villa for the shogun of the time.
 It has been rebuilt several times due to fires.
-Today it has become a Zen temple and one of the most touristy places in Kyoto.
-It is visited from the outside and is surrounded by beautiful gardens and a small lake.
-It is in the western part of the city of Kyoto.
-The entrance fee is 400 yen for adults and 300 yen for children.
+It is currently a Zen temple and one of the most touristy spots in Kyoto.

 4. Relaxing in Ginkaku-ji Temple (Silver Pavilion)

-Also called the Silver Pavilion, it was built in 1460 as a shogun retreat site.
-After his death the building became a Zen temple.
-Surrounded by typical Japanese gardens and a small lake is a perfect place to relax.
-It is located east of the city.
-The entrance fee for adults is 500 yen and for children 300 yen.
+After his death, the building became a Zen temple.
+Surrounded by typical Japanese gardens and a small lake, it is a perfect place to relax.
+It is located to the east of the city.
+The entrance fee is 500 yen for adults and 300 yen for children.

 5. A morning walking around Shinto shrine Fushimi Inari-taisha